%pip install -q validmind

 Now we can run the documentation tests as normal.
 This should include all of our custom tests which will be loaded from our test provider folder.

-test_config = customer_churn.get_demo_test_config()
+= customer_churn.get_demo_test_config()

-suite_results = vm.run_documentation_tests(config=test_config)
+test_config = vm.run_documentation_tests(config=test_config) suite_results

 Conclusion

-In this notebook, we showed how to integrate custom tests into the ValidMind Developer Framework.
+In this notebook, we showed how to integrate custom tests into the ValidMind Library.
 We created a custom test provider that loads tests from a folder and then ran the tests against a model and dataset.
 We then added the tests to the model documentation and ran the documentation tests to see all of the tests run automatically.
 This is a powerful concept that allows you to create, organize and, most importantly, share custom tests with other model developers.

 Next steps

 You can look at the results of this test suite right in the notebook where you ran the code, as you would expect.
-But there is a better way — use the ValidMind platform to work with your model documentation.
+But there is a better way — use the ValidMind Platform to work with your model documentation.

 Work with your model documentation

-1. From the Model Inventory in the ValidMind Platform UI, go to the model you registered earlier.
+From the Model Inventory in the ValidMind Platform, go to the model you registered earlier.
+(Need more help?)

-2. Click and expand the Model Development section.
+Click and expand the Model Development section.

 What you see is the full draft of your model documentation in a more easily consumable version.
 From here, you can make qualitative edits to model documentation, view guidelines, collaborate with validators, and submit your model documentation for approval when it’s ready.
 Learn more …